Travelpro Platinum Magna 2 Review

 Ease of Transport

-This bag didn't score as high in this metric as some of the four-wheeled bags that we tested, like the Samsonite Inova 20 or SwissGear Meyrin 20.
+This bag didn't score as high in this metric as some of the four-wheeled bags that we tested, like the Samsonite Inova 20 or SwissGear 7280 Liteweight spinner.
 While the high-performance in-line skate wheels rolled smoothly over a variety of surfaces, the four-wheeled bags were much easier to maneuver in crowded airports and narrow airplane aisles.
 When dragging this bag down the plane's center aisle, it kept bumping into the sides of the seats unless we carefully pulled it dead center behind us.
 If you are trying to get off the plane in a hurry, you'd probably be better off just carrying this bag in front of you.
-It was easier to maneuver in and out of overhead storage bins thanks to its three carrying handles (top, side, and bottom) which is a bonus over some of the hard-sided bags that we tested that only have one or two grab handles, like the Rockland Melbourne.
-We did like the option for the three different hand heights (38", 40" and 42.5") so that you can customize the bag to your own preferences.
+It was easier to maneuver in and out of overhead storage bins thanks to its three carrying handles (top, side, and bottom).
+This feature is much more convenient than the hard-sided bags that we tested that only have one or two grab handles, like the Rockland Melbourne.
+We did like the option for the three different hand heights (38", 40" and 42.5") so that you can customize the bag to your preferences.

-This bag has a large internal storage capacity and an expanding zipper in case you acquire too many souvenirs on vacation (like we did) and need to check this bag on the way home.
+This bag has a generous amount of internal storage capacity and an expanding zipper in case you acquire too many souvenirs on vacation (like we did) and need to check this bag on the way home.
 We did several pack tests with this bag, including:

 1) A real-life "can we go to Mexico for a week on the beach with only this bag" — PASS